Home Page

 How can a town's population boost civic pride?

 A large population gives the citizens of a town the satisfaction of saying they live in a "big" city, but even having a small population can be a reason for being proud.
-For example, St. David's with about 1500 residents is the smallest town with city status in the UK and hence claims the title of the "UK's smallest city".
+For example, St. David's with about 1400 residents is the smallest town with city status in the UK and hence claims the title of the "UK's smallest city".

 The size of the population can also decide the ranking given to a city.
-The best example of this is the fact that both Birmingham and Manchester claim to be Britain's second city, but in population terms Birmingham has the stronger case by having about twice the population of it's rival.
+The best example of this is the fact that both Birmingham and Manchester claim to be Britain's second city, but in population terms Birmingham has the stronger case by having over twice the population of it's rival.

 Another source of pride is when individuals making up the population go on to become nationally and internationally famous and bring prestige to their home town.
 Some are subsequently honoured by being given the freedom of their town or city for their achievements.